 E. Post-stipend expectations for Stipend Recipients: Please read carefully!

-1. Upon finishing your work for the summer, you must write a statement about your experience.
+1. Upon finishing your summer public interest law work, you must write a statement about your experience.
 We will use the statements to inform other students about the kinds of public interest law work available and to show those who donated to OLSPIF how their donation was used.
 Additionally, if your stipend comes from funds provided by the UO Law School Alumni Board, we may ask you to write a thank you letter, with a description of your summer work experience, to the Board.

-2. You may be asked to give a short oral presentation on your project at a future OLSPIF meeting or event.
+2. You may be asked to give a short oral presentation of your work experience at a future OLSPIF meeting or event.
 These presentations are critical to maintaining the history and momentum of the OLSPIF organization.

 3. You may be asked to participate in a video production for future auctions or for the OLSPIF webpage to demonstrate the benefits of OLSPIF’s fundraising.

-4. While you are still a student at Oregon Law, you are expected to attend future OLSPIF auctions as a volunteer and/ or as an ambassador for OLSPIF.
+4. While you are still a student at University of Orefon School of Law, you are expected to attend future OLSPIF auctions as a volunteer and/ or as an ambassador for OLSPIF.